-Presented in a slightly oversized (though almost impeccably proportionate) stainless steel body, the new Louis Erard Excellence Ladies Chronograph (ref.
-82 234 SE 01) automatic wristwatch not only has its razor-thin bezel set with dozens of finely cut diamonds.
-It is also animated by a rare Swiss made caliber: an ultra-compact self-winding movement that was designed by ETA to be used exclusively in watches designed with the better half of humanity in mind.
+Presented in a slightly oversized (though almost impeccably proportionate) stainless steel body, the automatic Louis Erard Excellence Ladies Chronograph (ref.
+82 234 SE 01) not only has its razor-thin bezel set with dozens of finely cut diamonds: It is also animated by a rare Swiss made caliber.
+The ultra-compact self-winding movement was designed by ETA to be used exclusively in watches designed with the better half of humanity in mind.
 In fact, the new timekeeper is one of the most elegant “ladies” chronographs set to be revealed at this year’s Baselworld show.

 It takes just a glance to see (with a certain pleasure) that the new watch is designed around the same lines that were introduced by the Swiss watchmaker last year when it first presented its current Excellence collection of luxury timekeepers.
 Coming equipped with classically shaped hands that seem to be crafted from blued steel and featuring more or less standard dial layout, the watches could look generic, if only they weren’t that beautiful.